rkalendar/TotalRepeats/README.md

 > **Tip:** Set `-Xms` to roughly one-quarter of `-Xmx` for a good balance between startup speed and memory efficiency.

-> **Comparative runs (`-combine`, `-combine2`, `-combinemask`):** size the heap to the *combined* length of all input files, not the largest single file.
+> **Comparative runs (`-collate`, `-joint`, `-combinemask`):** size the heap to the *combined* length of all input files, not the largest single file.
 These modes now handle a combined size above 2 GB (they no longer build one giant string), so the only practical limit is the heap you provide — allocate accordingly for pangenome-scale inputs.

 ### Common Options